Mook-as/stackato-doc/admin/server/configuration.rst

   the following configuration steps.
-This command returns ``READY`` when all configured system processes have started, and is particularly important when using ``kato`` commands in automated configuration scripts which run immediately after boot.
+This command returns ``READY`` when all configured system processes have started, and is particularly important when using ``kato`` commands in automated configuration scripts which run immediately after boot (the :ref:`--block
+  <kato-command-ref-process-ready>` option is useful in this
+  scenario).

 .. _server-config-password: